#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

-Children who have VUR may not feel sick because VUR typically does not present symptoms.
-VUR is most often diagnosed after a child has had multiple urinary tract infections (UTI) accompanied with a fever.
-Some children are also diagnosed shortly after birth if they had hydronephrosis (fluid in the kidneys) and the condition was seen on their prenatal (before birth) ultrasounds.
+Children who have vesicoureteral reflux (VUR) may not feel sick, because VUR typically does not present symptoms.
+VUR is most often diagnosed after a child has experienced a urinary tract infection (UTI) accompanied with a fever.
+Some children are also diagnosed shortly after birth if they had hydronephrosis (fluid in the kidneys) on their prenatal (before birth) ultrasounds.

 Common symptoms of UTI in children include: